vurtnec/vurtnec/README.md

-# vurtnec
+# zachary howe
-personal use for blog
+personal use for my blog